mlswg/mls-protocol/draft-ietf-mls-protocol.md

 to refresh those values after a group operation is processed.

 ## Recovery Keys
 The main MLS key schedule provides a `recovery_secret` which can be used for branching of the current group.

 The application SHOULD specify an upper limit to determine for how many past epochs the `recovery_secret` should be stored.

 There are three ways in which a group can be branched:

-1. To re-initialize a group with different parameters.
+1. To re-initialize the group with different parameters.

-2. To recover a group after it has broken down.
+2. To recover the group after it has broken down.

 3. To create a sub-group of an existing group.

 For each of these use-cases a PSK needs to be derived from an existing group as follows, using a unique PSK ID as a label.

 Where Label is specified as: